climateinteractive/enroads-guide/docs/guide/background.rst

 -  “Why didn’t it help to add nuclear to this renewable-dominant scenario?”

 **To illustrate this point:** See the "Global Sources of Primary Energy" graph in the three scenarios below.
-In the first graph, we subsidize a new technology alone; in the second, renewables alone are subsidized; in the third graph, we subsidize both.
+In the first graph, we subsidize renewables alone; in the second, new technology is subsidized on its own; in the third graph, we subsidize both.

 In the following scenario, a renewables subsidy leads to a 0.3 degrees Celsius reduction in temperature: